hsf-training/hsf-training-cicd/_extras/customization.md

-with the current lesson material, you need to get changes from this repository into the clone of it with your workshop page, please follow the steps bellow:
+with the current lesson material, you need to get changes from this repository into the clone of it with your workshop page, please follow the steps below:

 1. Add the workshop-template repository as upstream: